Chunky Salsa Canning Recipe – Easy Water Bath

 Homemade salsas tend to be runnier than commercially prepared salsa.
 If you want a thicker salsa, just pour off extra juice after opening a jar!

-Chunky Salsa Recipe for Canning Variations
+Chunky Salsa Recipe Variations

 I also LOVE the flavor that cumin adds to this salsa recipe, so I’d keep that!